DiogoSantoss/kant-bot/README.md

 I wanted to take this opportunity to learn more about microservices and therefore this architecture is centered around that.
 The bot is used as a frontend for the users in Discord while the business logic is implemented in the backend with multiple microservices.

-If you any anti-patterns or bad practices, please send me a message or a PR.
+If you notice any anti-patterns or bad practices, please send me a message or a PR.

 ## Services File Structure